illinois-impact/ece408_project/README.md

 In this project, you will get experience with practical neural network artifacts, face the challenges of modifying existing real-world code, and demonstrate command of basic CUDA optimization techniques.
 Specifically, you will get experience with

-* Managing a simple machine-learning dataset.
-* Using, profiling, and modifying MxNet a standard open-source neural-network framework.
+* Using, profiling, and modifying MxNet, a standard open-source neural-network framework.

-You will demonstrate your CUDA expertise by
+You will demonstrate command of CUDA and optimization approaches by

-* Implementing an optimized neural network layer
+* Implementing an optimized neural-network convolution layer forward pass
-* merged layer
-* fp16
-* anything else?

-The project will be broken up into 3 milestones
+The project will be broken up into 3 milestones.
+Read the description of the final report before starting, so you can collect the necessary info along the way.

 ## Deliverables Overview